-These sites are new forums for social grooming, for publicly affirming status in the group, carried out on a new and larger scale.
+Facebook is a new forum for social grooming, carried out on a new and larger scale.
 Almost everything you do can be seen by your connections, and commented on by them.
 If you post a photo, play a game, add a new friend, or update your status - your connections are notified.
 Not everyone will comment, but some will, particularly if you said something especially witty or if you shared some personally momentous news.
 These comments are publicly viewable.